cellistigs/social_pursuit/docs/script_docs/RPCA_test.md

 - How does this compare to neural network approaches? (speed, performance)
 - Is there room for improvement in what people have considered?

+Update 3/8, 12:34
+It turns out that accelerating this computation by using GPUs is not necessarily a good option.
+It looks like using GPUs we run into OOM issues very quickly, while using the 8 cpus on the p3.2 machine we actually do get a substantial increase in performance.
+We can revise our future directions as follows:
+- multi core parallelization through numpy seems like quite a good option.
+We can probably extend this by using JAX just in time compulation on the update step internally.
+- How much does the multi-core benefit help us?
+We should time this.